nbnitin/MacOsApplication/How to generate apk and ipa from terminal/Steps.md

 you will find the (.aab) file inside output release folder and .apk in apk/debug folder
 # iOS
+## Add Privacy Manifest File to Your Xcode Project:

+* Open your Xcode project.
+* Drag the PrivacyInfo.xcprivacy file into your project in the Xcode file navigator.
+* Make sure the file is included in the appropriate target by checking the target membership in the file inspector.

 You need to generate archive file for it first `xcodebuild -workspace YOUR_WORKSPACE.xcworkspace -scheme YOUR_SCHEME -configuration Release -archivePath /path/to/archive archive`<br/>
 for xcodeproj<br/>